“How do I want to be treated?”

 - ZAP: No one should initiate force against others or delegate doing so to politicians

-But we also try to teach our kids Empathy.
+But we also try to teach our kids empathy.
 We tell them to make their playmates happy.
 That way, others will treat them better.
 They’ll have more friends.
-Most kids learn to practice Empathy.
-If juveniles can do this, then why can’t we expect the same from mature adults?
+Most kids learn to practice empathy.
+If juveniles can do this, then why can’t we expect the same from mature adults, including voters and politicians?

 Could the Golden Rule be a universal or consensus social value to which all authority is held accountable?